 When you dive into the numbers to see how good of a deal the Apple Card is, you'll find that the gap between it and its rivals isn't as wide as you might think.
 Since the Apple Card is a rewards-based credit card, several key considerations makes the promise of zero fees and lower interest rates less weighty.

 First off, you need an iPhone.
 Since it's based on Apple Pay, sign-up and storage is done in the Wallet app, which isn't available on any other device, including the iPad.
-So while there aren't any annual fees, you may end up paying a monthly surcharge in the form of your phone payments.

 What's more, if you tend to carry a balance, the Apple Card's lowest interest rate might not matter anyway.
 Like all cards, the best rates will be reserved for people with sterling credit ratings who pay off their balance every month.
 And while Apple's rates may start lower than competing cards, at the upper end they cap out similar to the competition, at roughly 25 percent.